Yotta Technologies

-Yotta Technologies is an American financial technology (fintech) company that offers sweepstakes games, and that formerly offered a prize-linked savings account.
+Yotta Technologies, previously known as Yotta Savings, is an American financial technology (fintech) company that offers sweepstakes games, and that formerly offered a prize-linked savings account.

 On May 11, 2024, due to the failure of Synapse, a fintech company on which Yotta depended, Yotta's customers lost access to the money held in their accounts.
 Because Yotta is not a bank, Yotta's customers were not entitled to deposit insurance.
-As of November 2024, depositors have been offered only some of the money they had provided to Yotta.
+Some customers received some funds in a November 2024 settlement, but as of May 2026, others have received nothing.